opendatalab/UniMERNet/cdm/README.md

 - build docker image

 ```
-docker build -f DockerFile -t cdm:test .
+docker build -f DockerFile -t cdm:latest .
 ```
 The process of building the image may take some time.
-If the terminal finally shows `Successfully tagged cdm:test`, it indicates that the image has been built successfully.
+If the terminal finally shows `Successfully tagged cdm:latest`, it indicates that the image has been built successfully.
 - start a container

 ```
-docker run -it --user root cdm:test bash
+docker run -it cdm bash
 ```
 At this point, the container has been started and the bash environment has been entered, allowing for the evaluation of CDM.
 If you want to establish a mapping when starting, you can add the parameter: `-v xxx:xxx`, so that the evaluation results are still saved on the host machine after exiting the container.